mrabbitz/Project2-Stream-Compaction/README.md

 Based on the results, it is clear that block size of 128 is optimal.

 ### Runtime
-**Consists of the CPU Scan implementation, all of the GPU Scan implementations, and the Thrust Scan**
+**Includes the CPU Scan implementation, all GPU Scan implementations, and the Thrust Scan**

 **Each data point is the average of 100 runtime samples**
 <p align="left">